Seeks superior total and risk-adjusted returns with high dividend income and below-market volatility.

-Our Non-U.S. Equity Shareholder Yield strategy pursues attractive total returns with an above-average level of income by investing in a diversified portfolio of companies outside the U.S. with strong and growing free cash flow.
+Our U.S. Equity Shareholder Yield strategy pursues attractive total returns with an above-average level of income by investing in a diversified portfolio of U.S. companies with strong and growing free cash flow.
 Companies in the portfolio possess managements that focus on creating value for shareholders through consistent and rational capital allocation policies with an emphasis on cash dividends, share repurchases and debt reduction — the key components of shareholder yield.
-The portfolio generally holds between 75 and 120 stocks from equity markets worldwide, with risk controls to diversify the sources of shareholder yield and minimize volatility.
+The portfolio generally holds between 75 and 120 stocks, with risk controls to diversify the sources of shareholder yield and minimize volatility.

 Epoch’s Distinct Investment Philosophy and Approach

 The bedrock of our philosophy is that the growth and applications of free cash flow represent the best predictor of long-term shareholder return.
 As a result, our security selection process is focused on free-cash-flow metrics and capital allocation as opposed to traditional accounting-based metrics such as price-to-book and price-to-earnings.
 We look for a consistent, straightforward ability to generate free cash flow and to allocate it effectively among internal reinvestment opportunities, acquisitions, dividends, share

 repurchases and debt pay downs.
 An essential factor is the evaluation of each company’s management team to confirm their commitment to transparency and building shareholder value.
 The companies uncovered by this process typically have inherently less volatility due to their ability to generate cash flow.